 We are steadfast in our determination to create literary programs that are actually needed by our communities.
 You know your needs better than we do.
 We want to listen to your ideas.

 Coastal Lit grew out of new ownership of the Half Moon Bay Review in 2018.
 As the new owners formed a for-profit corporation called Coastside News Group, Inc. (CNGI) to take over the Review and its assets, an idea for a literary nonprofit developed.
 That became Coastal Lit, a separate, independent group that shares no owners or directors with CNGI.
-We have applied to the Internal Revenue Service to be able to accept tax-deductible donations under Section 501(c)(3) of the Internal Revenue Code.
+Coastal Lit is a 501(c)(3) registered charity with the IRS and state of California and donations to us are deductible to the full extent allowed by law.

 We are a group of locals who love words and want to help literary experiences flourish in our coastal communities.
 Though Coastal Lit board membership is an unpaid position, we find the results of the work itself to be amply rewarding.